ryangillard/optimization/linear_programming/c_mixed_integer_linear_programming/README.md

 # c_mixed_integer_linear_programming

-This project is a rational mixed integer linear programming solver written in C that can be used to build custom mixed integer linear programming optimization models for many applications.
+This project is a rational mixed integer linear programming solver written in C using the simplex method and branch and bound that can be used to build custom mixed integer linear programming optimization models for many applications.

 ## Inputs